openedx/edx-documentation/en_us/install_operations/source/platform_releases/lilac.rst

 Upgrading a Native Installation
 ===============================

-If you installed Open edX using the `Open edX Lilac Native Installation`_, you can upgrade from one Lilac release to another by re-running those steps using your desired Lilac tag as the new value for ``OPENEDX_RELEASE``.
+If you installed Open edX using the `Open edX Native Installation`_, you can upgrade from one Lilac release to another by re-running those steps using your desired Lilac tag as the new value for ``OPENEDX_RELEASE``.